Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Results and Analysis

-In this section, we begin by comparing AlpaCaR with other baseline models, including Alpaca, Alpaca-PandaLM, Alpaca-cleaned, Alpagasus, and Vicuna.
-We have replicated all baseline models at a 7B scale and demonstrated the superiority of AlpaCaR at 13B and 30B scales.
+In this section, we compared AlpaCaR with baseline models, including Alpaca, Alpaca-PandaLM, Alpaca-cleaned, Alpagasus, and Vicuna.
+We replicated all baseline models at a 7B scale and demonstrated the superiority of AlpaCaR at 13B and 30B scales.